stefvhuynh/redux-patterns/README.md

 When writing code, always write from the perspective of the module you are building (keeping in mind that module's responsibilities) rather than from your personal high-level perspective.
 Future developers (including yourself in six months) will inherit your code, not what's in your mind as you are writing your code.
+To facilitate this, be sure to make each piece of code you write modular and reaonably readable without context.

-To illustrate the concept of perspective, consider the following example.
+Consider the following example.
 Suppose you are tasked with adding add-to-cart functionality in a new part of your app.
 There already exists an API function for `POST`ing to the server and you come across the function definition as you begin implementation.

 ```javascript
 // api.js